ecshreve/prod-slab/README.md

 ### Homebox

 [Homebox](https://github.com/sysadminsmedia/homebox) is a lightweight self-hosted inventory management app.
-I use it to keep track of the stuff I'm moving.
-Using the forked image [`ecshreve/homebox-dev`](https://github.com/ecshreve/homebox-dev).
+I started using it to keep track of stuff while I'm moving.
+Currently running a forked image [`ecshreve/homebox-dev`](https://github.com/ecshreve/homebox-dev) with some tiny tweaks to the UI fixing some cosmetic annoyances.

 ### Gitea